Responsible Minerals Sourcing Policy

 The United States government has identified these four minerals as being potentially "conflict minerals," which originate in the Democratic Republic of the Congo (DRC) or certain adjoining countries.
 In August 2012, the Securities and Exchange Commission (SEC) adopted requirements that require publicly-traded companies to report annually concerning the presence of "conflict minerals" that are necessary to the functionality or production of products they manufacture or contract to manufacture.

-The use of conflict minerals in the electronics industry is extremely complicated due to the multi-layered international supply chain.
+The use of conflict or extended minerals in the electronics industry is extremely complicated due to the multi-layered international supply chain.
 MaxLinear expects its suppliers to use materials that are environmentally safe and sourced from socially responsible suppliers.